ArGilfea/philippethemedicalphysicist.github.io/_science_stuff/TRU-IMP.md

 The temporary host website is [here](https://argilfea.github.io/philippethemedicalphysicist.github.io/science/TRU-IMP/)

-A .dmg file for use without installation for iOS users is available at [Google Drive](https://drive.google.com/drive/folders/1JcUJs54d8RtoR1eFdFIFpP1lycYELKjY?usp=sharing)
+A .dmg and .exe files for use without installation for iOS and Windows users are available at [Google Drive](https://drive.google.com/drive/folders/1JcUJs54d8RtoR1eFdFIFpP1lycYELKjY?usp=sharing)